 Is Charlotte County more like an undeveloped community?
 By all means "No." All amenities you need in order to live pleasantly are in place; elementary middle and high schools, hospitals, churches, shopping centers, restaurants - you name it - it is there.

-Access to area Beaches
+Access to Beaches

+Now you have hit the soft spot.
 Neither Punta Gorda nor Port Charlotte or North Port has their own beach communities.
-They have to “borrow” the beach from Englewood, which is only a 20-minute drive away.
+They have to "borrow" the beach from Englewood, which is only a 20-minute drive away.
 That may sound like a long ride but ask people from Sarasota how long it takes to get to Siesta Beach during peak season.
-The beach may only be 5 miles away but to get there can take forever – yes, forever.
+The beach may only be 5 miles away but to get there can take forever - yes, forever.

 What makes these three cities so attractive?

 The answer is one word: affordability.
 Besides the fact that the job market is booming in Charlotte county, a lot of younger people, families, and retirees are attracted, because this is the only place where they can get a decent starter home for a decent price.
 Maybe even on a canal?
 Maybe.
 Try this in Sarasota or Fort Myers.